SGM Herbert A. Friedman (Ret.)

 It was an amazing insight to realize that the problem of containing wild oil well fires was a great deal simpler than the media hype made out.
 I felt privileged to be in a position to put forward the patent applied for technology that would help an entire society and possibly, even save their oil industry from total destruction.

-Many Americans that returned from the war suffered from a disease called Gulf War Syndrome and until this day nobody is sure if it was caused by military FDA-untested anti-nerve agent inoculations, deleted uranium poisoning, nerve agents used by either the Iraqis or released when the Americans destroyed Iraqi weaponry and ammunition, local diseases, or allergic reactions to the contaminants in the oil smoke.
+Many Americans that returned from the war suffered from a disease called Gulf War Syndrome and until this day nobody is sure if it was caused by military FDA-untested anti-nerve agent inoculations, depleted uranium ammunition poisoning, nerve agents used by either the Iraqis or released when the Americans destroyed Iraqi weaponry and ammunition, local diseases, or allergic reactions to the contaminants in the oil smoke.
 There is no smoking gun.
 There are just long-suffering veterans.
+Worse, it came to light in 2014 that the Army had purposely and in contradiction to regulations destroyed medical records:

 The 8th Special Operations Squadron